CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 [^mewh-sideboard]: See _MEWH_, [Sideboard Size](/original/rulebooks/the-white-hand/#sideboard-size)
 [^crf-turn-attack]: See CRF 15, Turn Sequence, Combat, [Attack](original/rulings/crf-15/#attack)
 [^crf-terms-sideboard]: You can access hazards from your sideboard when your opponent’s Wizard/Ringwraith is in play or if your opponent plays _The Lidless Eye_ or _Sauron_.
 See CRF, Rulings by Term, [Sideboard](/original/rulings/crf-15/#sideboard) and Council of Lorien Tournament Policy #3, [Accessing Hazards in Sideboard](/original/tournament/policy-3)
+[^crf-turn-hazard-limit]: You check the hazard limit at declaration and resolution.
+At declaration there must be less hazards already declared than the hazard limit.
+At resolution there must be no more hazards declared than the hazard limit.
+See CRF, Turn Sequence, Movement/Hazard Phase, Movement, [Playing Hazards](/original/rulings/crf-15/#playing-hazards)